CPAP machines and Police Health

 Please note that there is a 12-month waiting period for CPAP machines and CPAP attachments.

-Please also not that this item must be purchased within Australia, from a provider that has an Australian Business Number (ABN).
+Please also note that this item must be purchased within Australia, from a provider that has an Australian Business Number (ABN).